ml-explore/mlx-examples/llms/README.md

 >>> help(generate)
 ```

-The `mlx-lm` package also comes with functionality to quantize and optionaly
+The `mlx-lm` package also comes with functionality to quantize and optionally
 upload models to the Hugging Face Hub.

 You can convert models in the Python API with: